 Let me introduce some pacification right from the start; I completely agree that the clever researchers into any currently incurable conditions need to keep an open, unbiased approach and just let the science do its work.
 Being unbiased is hard enough at the best of times.
-However, when you have devoted many years of hard thinking and work to a particular path of investigation, to have to contemplate that a result that might be expressed, and I simplify here, as “Listen up colleagues/funders, we’ve been successful in showing this drug doesn’t work” must be hard.
+However, when a researcher has devoted many years of hard thinking and work to a particular path of investigation, to have to contemplate that a result that might be expressed, and I simplify here, as “Listen up colleagues/funders, we’ve been successful in showing this drug doesn’t work” must be hard.
 It takes a level of objectivity that seems totally unsympathetic to patients.
 But acclamation of the work is necessary if the researcher is to follow the path to more funding for the next project, which might be “the one”.
-More than that it’s a perfectly valid and important research outcome, if one that is hard to hear by those living with whatever desperate ailment is being studied.
+More than that, the negative is a perfectly valid and important research outcome, if one that is hard to hear by those living with whatever desperation inducing ailment is being studied.

 In recent years the Parkinson’s world has moved towards a much greater involvement of patients in research design, prioritising research directions and raising the profile of Parkinson’s research.
 There is a developing cast of Parkinson’s Advocates that are very visible on social media, talk at world conferences and are known personally to leading researchers.
 I think this is a good thing but it must make it even harder for researchers to take a step back and maintain the objective distance required in the face of real lived experience.
 I would guess that spending 3 days with a person living with the consequences of Parkinson’s at a conference is a bit different to the usual half hour consultation.

 I also agree that the broader Parkinson’s world needs to manage the expectations of the millions living with the condition.
 It’s a tricky balance between raising awareness of the need for a cure and better treatments, which is likely to drive greater investment in research funds and overegging the potential and thus disappointing patients, but it’s a balance that is important.